datacenter/cilium-dc-design/docs/aci/advanced_design.md

 ### ECMP Considerations

 * ACI installs up to 16 eBGP/iBGP ECMP paths.
 If more than 16 `nodes` are peering via BGP, ACI can be configured to install up to 64 ECMP paths.
-* Maglev and DSR requires the `externalTrafficPolicy` set to `Cluster`: This means that that every node that peers with ACI over BGP will advertise itself as a valid next hop for every exposed Service.
+* Maglev and DSR require the `externalTrafficPolicy` to be set to `Cluster`: This means that that every node that peers with ACI over BGP will advertise itself as a valid next hop for every exposed Service.
 * The ECMP selection algorithm will install up to the configured number of ECMP per exposed service.
-If there are more ECMP paths available ACI will randomly ***(Not sure need to triple check)*** select next-hops with the same Metric.
-This means that even if not all the nodes can be used for the same service there should still be a good distribution of the traffic load over all the nodes running BGP.
-Furthermore since DSR is used the response is sent directly back to the client from the pod, bypassing the original node that received the request.
+If there are more ECMP paths available ACI will randomly ***(Not sure need to triple check)*** select next-hops with the same metric.
+This means that even if not all the nodes can be used for the service, traffic is still distributed fairly to all nodes running BGP.
+Furthermore since DSR is used, the response is sent back to the client directly from the pod, bypassing the original node that received the request.

 {: .note }
-This architecture requires ACI 6.1.2 or above as the Propagate Next Hop and Ignore AM features are both needed
+This design requires ACI 6.1(2) or above as the Propagate Next Hop and Ignore IGP Metric features are both needed.

 ## Egress Nodes

-These nodes will be configured with two interfaces a node interface and an egress one:
+These nodes will be configured with two interfaces.
+One interface for the node and a dedicated interface for egress:
-* The node interface will be placed in the L3OUT to simplify node-to-node communication.
+* The node interface will be placed behind the L3Out to simplify node-to-node communication.
-  * It is not required for the `egress nodes` to peer over BGP if they are only used for Egress Traffic.
+  * It is not required for the `egress nodes` to establish BGP peering if they are only used for Egress traffic.
 * The egress interface will be connected to an EPG and will be used for the egress gateway feature for POD initiated traffic.

 {: .note }
 For the nodes with Multiple interface is fundamental to ensure that the kubelet’s node-ip is set correctly on each node.
-In the Advanced Design this has to be the Interface placed in the ACI L3OUT.
+In this design this must be the interface placed behind the ACI L3Out.
-Cilium does not have the ability to chose which interface is used for pod to pod E/W routing and will use the kubelet’s node-ip one.
+Cilium does not have the ability to select which interface is used for pod to pod E/W routing and will use the kubelet’s node IP interface.

 By default traffic received on the egress nodes from the EPG would be returned to the client via the L3OUT Interface resulting in traffic drops.
 To ensure return traffic is routed back to the EPG we can:

 * Create a new route-table ID, for example "100"
-* In route table 100, add a default route pointing to the Egress BD Address
+* In route table 100, add a default route pointing to the Egress BD IP address
 * Use ip rules so that traffic that is sourced from either of the following
   * the service interface IP address
   * the service IP pool